eStep/docker-intro/multi-container-applications.md

 `docker-compose` is a tool used for defining and running multi-container applications.
 To use `compose` we have to:
-* create Dockerfile with description for each service
+* create `Dockerfile` with description for each service
 * create `docker-compose.yml` file with description of how different services come together
 * run `docker-compose up` to start the whole application

-We're going to modify our flask app so that it keeps all visits to the website.
-We will store number of visits in redis store.
+We're going to modify our flask app so that it keeps track of all visits to the website.
+We will store number of visits in [redis](http://redis.io/) store.

+> Redis is a data structure server.
+It is open-source, networked, in-memory,
+> and stores keys with optional durability.

+Let us create count-hello.py file:

 ```python
 #!/usr/bin/env python